aniacm/HCIN620-TeamWebsite/README.md

 ## Problems

-We are going to choice a topic from four possible ideas.
+We are going to choose a topic from four possible ideas.

 ### 1. Food Wastage